Surviving A Mistake As A Corporate Trainer

 It’s not unusual to say something in a workshop that a participant disagrees with.
 It’s not unusual to disagree with making a statement that a participant vehemently, However, it can become an unrecoverable mistake if you don’t handle the disagreement correctly.

-The participant went ballistic, giving me a tongue lashing that I will never forget.
+The participant went ballistic, giving me a tongue-lashing that I will never forget.
 She said I knew nothing about engineering because if I did, I’d know that engineering is one of the most creative professions.

 Although I later apologized to her for misspeaking.
 The damage was done.
 I had lost all credibility, and she was not interested in anything else I had to say.
-She had plenty to say at the end of course survey.
+She had plenty to say at the end of the course survey.

 Afterward, as I attempted to unpack my disaster, I realized that I had broken a crucial rule— I spoke without thinking.
 If I had been thinking, I would have simply made an observation, “Wow, that’s unusual, engineers tend to show up as a “C”-conscientious.
 I should have left out all the value-driven commentary.
 If I had; my answer would not have been taken as a personal attack.